 The following guide provides you with a solution for folders opening very slowly in Windows Explorer or File Explorer on a Windows device.

 Recently, I started to notice that one folder on a Windows 7 machine was very slow to open.
-It took minutes literally for files to be displayed, and was a very frustrating experience.
+It took minutes literally for files to be displayed and was a very frustrating experience.
+Other folders opened fine and in less than a second usually which made the issue quite puzzling.

 The folder was the machine's download folder where all downloads and file transfers landed.
 It grew to a size of roughly 250 Gigabytes of data with all file types present: videos, photos, documents, programs and music.